-The variance between the 31 December 2013 and 31 March 2014 periods is widely a result of a significant adjustment to the warrant liability as a result of the audit process.
-The expenses incurred in the three month period ended 31 March 2014 are in line with the expectations of management.
+The variance between the 31 March 2014 and 31 December 2013 periods is widely a result of a significant adjustment to the warrant liability as a result of the audit process.

-Other factors contributing to the variances between quarters are affected by the Company's activities and progress on permitting of the I-M Project and flow through work completed on the Company's B.C. properties.
+Other factors contributing to the variances between quarters are affected by the Company's activities and progress on permitting of the I-M Project and flow through work completed on the Company's Nevada and B.C. properties.
 These are discretionary costs, primarily related to the availability of finances, timing and availability of hiring of external consultants related to the permitting process, resource estimates and engineering or capital expenditures, which have been delayed.